javers/javers.github.io/documentation/jql-examples/index.md

 <h2 id="find-methods">Find methods</h2>

-All `find*()` methods understand JQL, so you can use the same JqlQuery to get Changes, Shadows and Snapshots views.
+All `find*()` methods understand JQL so you can use the same JqlQuery to get Changes, Shadows and Snapshots views.

 <h3 id="query-for-changes">Querying for Changes</h3>

-Changes view is the list of atomic differences between subsequent versions of a domain object.
+The Changes view is the list of atomic differences between subsequent versions of a domain object.
 There are various types of changes: ValueChange, ReferenceChange, ListChange, NewObject, and so on.
 See the [Change]({{ site.javadoc_url }}index.html?org/javers/core/diff/Change.html)
 class inheritance hierarchy for the complete list.

-Since JaVers persists only Snapshots of domain objects, Changes are recalculated by the JQL engine as the diff between Snapshots loaded from JaversRepository.
+Since JaVers stores only Snapshots of domain objects, Changes are recalculated by the JQL engine as the diff between Snapshots loaded from JaversRepository.